therealsphinx/support.balsamiq.com/content/sales/update.md

 The following products are automatically updated:

 *   myBalsamiq
-*   Mockups 3 for Google Drive
+*   Balsamiq for Google Drive
 *   Mockups 3 for Confluence Cloud
 *   Mockups 3 for JIRA Cloud